Cutting Through the Noise: What is the Salesforce Marketing Cloud CDP?

 Because of the popularity of its customer relationship management software, Salesforce has widespread brand awareness.
 Yet confusion remains about what Salesforce considers its CDP.

-Despite former Salesforce Marketing Cloud CEO Bob Stutz referring to CDPs as a “passing fad,” the company now has multiple solutions competing for the title of CDP.
-These are Interaction Studio and — in its latest naming iteration — Customer 360 Audiences.
+Despite former Salesforce Marketing Cloud CEO Bob Stutz referring to CDPs as a “passing fad,” the company announced the pending development of a formal CDP in 2019 as part of the Salesforce Marketing Cloud.

 Who is the Salesforce Marketing Cloud CDP for?

 The Salesforce CDP has high licensing and support costs, as well as a lack of integrations with technologies outside the Salesforce Marketing Cloud.
-As such, it is geared toward enterprise organizations that are already significantly invested in Salesforce Marketing Cloud point solutions.
+As such, it is tailored to enterprise organizations that are already significantly invested in Salesforce Marketing Cloud point solutions.

 How Do You Use the Salesforce CDP?